FusionAuth/fusionauth-javascript-sdk/packages/sdk-angular/README.md

 tag::forDocSite[]
 -->

-This SDK allows you to add login, logout, and registration buttons to your Angular application.
-You can do this via pre-built buttons, or with the FusionAuthService in your own components.
+This SDK helps manage authentication state for your Angular app and provides functionality to login, register, and logout users.
+It also can be configured to automatically manage your refresh token.

 Your users will be sent to FusionAuth’s themeable hosted login pages and then log in.
 After that, they are sent back to your Angular application.